 As well as ensuring that the ingredients are the best, a really big part of the brand is to be zero waste.
 The process of soap making has very minimal waste, I give away the 25 litre containers and buckets that my coconut and olive oil comes in, I use freecycle to get a lot of my packaging, we even make the soap shavings into free samples.
 It is really important to me that we minimise our impact on the environment as much as we can, so we are always looking for ways.

-Since starting at the kitchen table ten years ago, converting the garage into a workshop in 2016 the business has come a long way.
-We now have a work/shop in Exeter city centre which was something I have dreamed of for a while.
-I always wanted somewhere where people can see the soap being made and buy it at source.
+Since starting at the kitchen table 11 years ago, converting the garage into a workshop in 2016 the business has come a long way.
+We now have a work/shop in Exeter city centre which was something I never thought was possible.
 So come and find us at 126 Fore Street, Exeter…if you cant see the shop, you’ll be able to smell the deliciousness from further up the road.
 See you there.